-The condition of the applicants current accommodation has been assessed by (insert local authority name) or a partner organisation as posing an urgent health and safety risk.
+The condition of the applicant's current accommodation has been assessed by the Council or a partner organisation as posing an urgent health and safety risk.
 This will apply where the assessment has classified the accommodation as unsafe, or where there is a risk of imminent harm as identified in the assessment, which cannot be remedied in a reasonable time and where the health and safety risk has not been caused intentionally by the applicant or a member of the applicant's household who will continue to live with them.